 Discussion of Short Right Leg Syndrome Assessment in the Context of Remedial Therapy

 The effects of SRLS first came to my attention treating tightness, injury and pain in the back line of the lower limbs.
-Correlating forward rotation of the hip with tightness in the soft tissue of the SIJ, in turn blocking energy flow down the back of the lower limb, causing thickening and tightening through the fascia and connective tissue.
+Correlating forward rotation of the hip with tightness in the soft tissue of the SIJ, in turn blocking energy flow down the backline of the lower limb, causing thickening and tightening through the fascia and connective tissue.
 This was long before I was aware of the short leg condition.
-That it was almost always the left hip rotating and contribution of a short leg to it was unknown to me.
 I simply assumed it had to do with loading and activity patterns beyond my understanding.
 The first success came clearing a chronic Plantar Fasciitis condition by normalising the hip posture through stretching chronically tight hip flexors.
 Why the left hip was pushed into anterior rotation remained a mystery until I learned of SRLS and realised hip rotation is an anatomic adjustment to reduce pelvic tilt.
-This is not to say a subject having legs of equal or near equal length cannot have a rotated hip and suffer the same fascial tightening down the backline but the majority of cases I sight do have a short right leg.
+This is not to say a subject having legs of equal or near equal length cannot have a rotated hip and suffer the same fascial tightening down the backline but that is a hypothetical scenario that I really do not sight in practice.
 Interestingly, the most common unforced injury in AFL football is the torn left hamstring and every second or third player on the pro-tennis circuit has Rock tape down the back of their left hamstring.

 The most common pattern sighted is pelvic tilt in the frontal plane with the left hip elevated and sloping down to the right.
 The left hip is in high range anterior rotation in the Sagittal plane.
 The right hip is level.
 The backline of the left lower limb will be subtly thick and tight from the glutes through to the plantar fascia.
 The left glutes will be noticeably tighter and in spasm relative to the right side.
 The left SIJ being chronically rotated to full range of motion is often tender to palpate.
 The right QL's are tight and may be tender to palpate.
 Right leaning scoliosis in the Lumbar spine with right convexity evident through the Thoracic evidenced by bulging costals to the right.
 The right shoulder will be elevated over the left.

-A variation on these lower limb symptoms is thickening and tightening down the right lower limb instead of the left side due to an acute state of dysfunction in the Lumbro-Sacral region from the Ride Sided Mechanism.
-While it is hypothetically possible for bilateral backline dysfunction through the lower limbs, I rarely encounter it.
+Lower limb symptoms of thickening and tightening down the backline are not exclusively left sided.
+Right lower limb instances are sighted too due to an acute state of dysfunction in the Lumbro-Sacral region from the Ride Sided Mechanism.
+While it is hypothetically possible for bilateral backline dysfunction through the lower limbs, it is not common.
 Once symptoms become acute causing high degrees of tightness, pain and possible injury, it is almost always clearly a right or left sided issue.
 Left sided cases being the most common presentation.

 Above the pelvis, tilt in the Frontal plane causes the foundation of the spine to lean to the right generating a scoliotic force on the spine.
 My knowledge and experience of this is rudimentary.
 It has been studied extensively by physical therapists yet discussion with Chiropractic, Osteopathic and Bowen Therapists indicate the contribution of leg length difference to this mild scoliosis is largely discounted and dismissed.
 I say this because by and large they do not examine each and every case for the possibility and make the assumption the pelvic tilt is generated from some factor working its way down from the neck or TMJ.

-Leg length differences estimated to be between 10mm and 20mm are common.
+Leg length discrepancies estimated to be between 10mm and 20mm are common.
 Less than 5mm we will be seeing Cardinal signs but actually detecting the leg length difference without the use of an x-ray scan may be a challenge and I am uncertain.
-15mm is big and normally expect back pain and high degree of rotation at the hip of the longer leg and all that goes with it.
+Some studies indicate 10mm is the average leg length discrepancy.
+15mm is big, easily observed and normally expect back pain and high degree of rotation at the hip of the longer leg and all that goes with it.
 25mm is huge but I have one client with this (determined by a Chiropractor with x-ray) and he is just fine clomping around like a pirate on a peg leg totally unaffected by it...a boxer so enormously fit and strong his torso maintains its integrity...when older, out of shape drinking beer on the couch and watching reruns it may be a different story.
-Once I have sighted a leg length difference in the order of 35mm aged 62 that was experiencing acute symptoms and dysfunction of the highest order.
+Once I have sighted a leg length difference in the order of 35mm aged 62 that was experiencing acute symptoms and dysfunction.
 Unfortunately, he would not acknowledge the condition nor engage in treatment.

 When one leg is longer than the other, standing both legs evenly planted feels uncomfortable...the higher hip throwing an unhealthy tilt into the spine.
 Unconsciously we make a postural flop, anteriorly rotating the hip in the Sagittal plane on the side of the longer leg.
 This is an anatomical adjustment pulling the left leg upwards and we feel better.
 The hip rotating about the SIJ is a cam adjustment for the hip joint at the Acetabulum which rotates about the SIJ posteriorly and superiorly on an arc with a radius of approximately 120-150mm...this has the potential to pull the limb upward by up to 20mm in cases of high range rotation of 30 degrees, adjusting the apparent leg length, levelling the hips to some degree.
 This is good because it is protecting the spine.
 It is bad because the left Sacro-Iliac Joint rotated anteriorly is causing chronic tightness in the joint due to the Spanish Windlass effect loading ligaments and compressing cartilage.
 It is not sufficient to compensate fully for the leg length difference, some pelvic tilt remains and sign of mild scoliosis results.
 Attempts to normalise this posture at the left hip through rehab exercise and treatment often fail without employing an adjusting shim under the short leg...the hip rapidly defaulting to the rotated position without the most rigorous and frequent rehab which most clients are not prepared or able to undertake.